Skip to content

 Banxa Native is best suited to mobile apps with user accounts and engineering capability — exchanges, custodial wallets, fintech apps, and any partner that wants full control over the user journey at the point of transaction.

-- **A mobile app, for now** — the native payment experience for cards, Apple Pay, and Google Pay currently depends on the Banxa React Native SDK.
-Bank transfers work on web today via the Native API, and a JS SDK bringing card and wallet support to web is in active development.
-If you're a web-first partner, reach out to your Banxa contact to discuss timing.
+• A mobile app — the native payment experience for cards, Apple Pay, and Google Pay requires the Banxa React Native SDK.
+Bank transfers work via the Native API without a mobile app.
+If you're building on a different stack, reach out to your Banxa contact to discuss options.

 If you don't do KYC, don't have a backend, or are building a web-only experience, Banxa Native may not be the right product for you today.
 Reach out to your Banxa contact to discuss alternative integration models — there are separate offerings designed for partners without compliance infrastructure or without a persistent user account model.